MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Access Reviews](/azure/active-directory/governance/access-reviews-overview)

-Azure Active Directory (Azure AD) access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
+Microsoft Entra access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
 User's access can be reviewed on a regular basis to make sure only the right people have continued access.

 ### [Accessibility](https://www.microsoft.com/accessibility/features?activetab=pivot_1:primaryr2)